 Anyone who moves into a nursing home (a care home that has a registered nurse) should be assessed to see if they qualify for a ‘nursing care contribution’ from the HSC trust.
 This is a payment of up to £100 a week that a person who has been assessed as needing nursing care in a care home, and is capable of paying for the cost of their own care, may be eligible for.

-This money will be paid directly to the nursing home, so the resident may see this reflected in their fees.
-If the home continues to charge a full fee, they should pass the contribution on to the resident.
-If neither a reduction in fees nor a payment is offered, you should ask the home for a breakdown of the costs.
+This money will be paid directly to the nursing home, so you may see this reflected in your fees.
+If the home continues to charge a full fee, they should pass the contribution on to you.
+If neither a reduction in fees nor a payment is offered, ask the home for a breakdown of the costs.